Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - no dex weapons
 - no str weapons

-### Reverse mirror rules
+### Reverse mirror match rules

+Hopefully, it can forces me to use classes that I didn't like much and to try new combinations.

 - **Common Rules**
 - **Reverse Mirror Match Clause** - You may not use classes that are in the enemy team.
-	- If there is any Warrior in the enemy team, then you may not use Warrior in this battle.
+	- For example, if there is any Warrior in the enemy team, you may not use Warrior in this battle.
 - **5 Skill Clause**
 - **Rank Clause**
 - **Additional Clause**